TillMeineke/ML_Zoomcamp2024_hw/fungiIncognita/README.md

 >
 > Readme is not finished yet.
 EDA is missing some parts and is unstructured.
 >
-> You can testthe running EB instance with `make test_deploy` or in the provided conda environmet `python predict_test.py`.
+> You can test the running EB instance with `make test_deploy` or in the provided conda environment with `python predict_test.py`.
 >
 > ![Prediction is working](./images/prediction_working.png "It's working")
 >